EolnMsuk/AntiDarkSword-rootful/README.md

 ## 🔍 How the Protection Works (Allow-By-Default)

-To protect yourself, you must go into the tweak settings and enable one of the Preset Rules tiers or explicitly RESTRICT the apps you want to lock down.

-**🛡️ Modular Lockdown Mode & Firmware Awareness** AntiDarkSword effectively acts as a "Modular Lockdown Mode," featuring intelligent OS detection to adapt to your device's exact capabilities, bypassing the need for Apple's Native Lockdown Mode:
+AntiDarkSword effectively acts as a "Modular Lockdown Mode," featuring intelligent OS detection to adapt to your device's exact capabilities, bypassing the need for Apple's Native Lockdown Mode:
 * **For iOS 16+:** It hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers to surgically disable the vulnerable JIT compiler.
 * **For iOS 15.x:** It utilizes undocumented WebKit `_WKProcessPoolConfiguration` APIs (`JITEnabled`) to surgically disable the JIT compiler natively, bridging the security gap for older devices that lack a system-wide Lockdown Mode.
 A strict, nuclear JavaScript kill-switch is also available as an ultimate fallback.